manogynay/Spring-Boot-Application-File-Upload-Unzip/README.md

 Note: This application unzips only .zip files.It throws exception for tar files

 # Softwares needed
-Java - jdk 1.8 or more
+>* Java - jdk 1.8 or more
-Maven - 3.3.3 or more
+>* Maven - 3.3.3 or more

 # How to run?
-Download the project and unzip it to some folder
+  Download the project and unzip it to some folder.
-Open project root folder which contains pom.xml using command prompt Run the command : mvn clean install
+  Open project root folder which contains pom.xml using command prompt.
+  Run the command : mvn clean install.
-Once the build is successful, run below command java -jar target\File_Upload_Unzip-0.0.1-SNAPSHOT.jar Spring boot application starts successfully.
+  Once the build is successful, run below command. java -jar target\File_Upload_Unzip-0.0.1-SNAPSHOT.jar Spring boot application starts successfully.

 # How to test?